MariusChristensen/cursor-guided-game/README.md

 ## Technical Details

 - Built with vanilla JavaScript for optimal performance
-- Firebase services:
-  - Realtime Database for global leaderboard
+- Firebase Firestore for global leaderboard
-  - Firebase Hosting for production deployment
 - Vite for build optimization and modern development experience
 - Environment variables for secure configuration
-- Rate limiting for score submissions
 - Mobile-friendly design

 ## Development